“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “I know what he is!
 Which is why we can’t distract her by being here!”

-Rei reluctantly agreed, “Fine, but stay out of sight.
+Rei grunted, “Fine, but stay out of sight.
 I’ll be right back.”

 She turned to leave with the toddler still in her arms.